MorrisQiu/MorrisQiu/README.md

 - 👋 Hi, I’m @MorrisQiu
-- 👀 I’m interested in applying data science to supply chain, health careand other business areas
+- 👀 I’m interested in applying data science to supply chain, health care and other business areas
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Gen AI
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on application of AI for better world
-- 📫 How to reach me ...
+- 📫 How to reach me

 <!---
 MorrisQiu/MorrisQiu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.